 That depends on how many days during the week you devote to Take Time for Art, and how long you spend on it each day.
 If you devote one hour per week to our art lessons, you should finish one unit in approximately one semester.
 We have a Day-by-Day guide that is available to each user when they purchase a video subscription.

-Take Time for Art lessons are targeted for ages 8-9 and up.
-However, some younger students have used this program successfully.
+We target an average beginning age of 10 years old and up, but many younger students have used this program successfully.
 It all depends on the individual student.
 However, please keep in mind the younger the student, the more help they may need in completing these projects.
 In addition, we use balloons for some of our sculpture projects.
 Balloons can potentially be a choking hazard for students under 8.

 Older students can be fairly independent with our curriculum, but all students should be supervised.
 We use scissors, cut cardboard, and use balloons for some projects.
 Supervision is always required.